Economic Growth, Cycles and Policy

 Why look beyond current forms of money?

-Current frictions in payments and settlmenet:
+Current frictions in payments and settlement:

 • cross-border payments can be slow, costly and opaque (multiple intermediaries, different time zones etc...)